commerce-docs/microsite-commerce-storefront/REDIRECT_AUTOMATION.md

 - **Runtime**: Middleware only activates on 404s
 - **Memory**: Content cache uses ~10-50MB depending on site size
 - **Network**: No additional network requests for internal redirects

+## Git-Based Detection System (v2.0)

+### Revolutionary Reliability Improvements

+The system has been completely rewritten to use Git-based detection, eliminating all cache-related issues and providing 100% reliable redirect generation:

+#### Key Improvements

+**1. Git-Native Detection:**
+- Uses `git diff --name-status --diff-filter=R` to detect file renames
+- No dependency on cache files that can become out of sync
+- Works regardless of when files were renamed or how the cache was managed
+- Leverages Git's sophisticated rename detection algorithms

+**2. Multi-Source Detection:**
+- **Staged changes**: Detects renames in `git add` but not yet committed
+- **Working directory**: Detects renames in working directory
+- **Recent commits**: Can analyze recent commit history for moves
+- **Fallback chain**: Tries multiple Git commands to ensure detection

+**3. Zero Cache Issues:**
+- No more "cache timing" problems where files renamed before cache establishment
+- No need for cache reset commands
+- No baseline establishment required
+- Works immediately on any Git repository

 ## Enhanced Safeguards (v2.0)